NordVPN Review: Quick Expert Summary

 I then used NordVPN’s Quick Connect feature, which automatically connected me to the fastest server.
 The speed loss was minimal.
 I watched videos in HD and downloaded large torrents with basically the same speed as if I wasn’t using a VPN at all.

 Next, I connected to a server in Ireland.
 My download speed dropped by more than 100 Mbps, but I didn’t notice any decrease in my internet speed.
-I could still watch Netflix in HD — and videos loaded quickly.
+I could still watch videos in HD — and videos loaded quickly.
 I even managed to play video games without any issues.
 However, websites took an extra 1-2 seconds to load.

 I also checked which protocol offers the best speeds: NordLynx or OpenVPN.
 I connected to a server in Romania and a server in Ireland with both protocols.
 NordLynx was always faster, which is why I used it in all of my tests.